JOB TITLE: Program Manager (Chemistry), Blavatnik Awards for Young Scientists

 - Other duties as assigned.

-- PhD in an appropriate subject area of Chemistry.
+PhD in an appropriate subject area of Chemistry.
 One (1) to (3) three years postdoctoral research experience in an academic setting preferred.
 Additional experience in industry, scientific publishing, non-profit, or related setting is desirable.
-Experience with grant writing and program management a plus.
+Experience with grant writing, program management, or other leadership roles outside of laboratory research are also desired.

 The Academy operates during standard business hours, Monday through Friday from 9am-5pm.
 Standard work week is 35 hours, unless otherwise noted.
 Must be able to attend a few evening/weekend events per year.